 To expedite the development of state stability futures we propose to draw upon the existing technologies embedded in the analytical and computational capabilities of the Global System for Sustainable Development (GSSD) and of the COntext INterchange Project (COIN) [5,14,15,17], where helpful to meet the goals of this effort.
 GSSD is an Internet-based 'platform' for exploring forms of information generation, provision, and integration and contributes to analysis of problems reflected in multiple domains, regions, languages, and epistemologies.
 This platform has been applied to international development problems.
-To our knowledge, GSSD remains the only existing multilingual (non-Western), hierarchical, tested knowledge platform for distributed information of this system to the complex domain of conflict analysis (in, for example, the deployment of a 'Global System for Conflict Analysis'), as a critical capability for analysis of propensities for instability and insecurity in specific settings.
+To our knowledge, GSSD remains the only existing multilingual (non-Western), hierarchical, tested knowledge platform for distributed information worldwide, operating in the public domain.
+We propose to explore the special application of this system to the complex domain of conflict analysis (in, for example, the deployment of a 'Global System for Conflict Analysis'), as a critical capability for analysis of propensities for instability and insecurity in specific settings.